restlabs/base-infra/README.md

 [![CI Tests](https://github.com/pafable/base-infra/actions/workflows/ci.yml/badge.svg)](https://github.com/pafable/base-infra/actions/workflows/ci.yml)

 Deploys base infrastructure to AWS.
-This project uses a python script (base_infra_deployer.py) in the deployer folder to deploy infrastructure in the terraform folder.
+This project uses a python script in the base-infra-deployer folder to deploy infrastructure within the terraform folder.

 When adding more terraform resources into the project, create a folder for your project in the terraform folder.
 When you're ready to deploy your project build and install the base-infra-deployer code, it will create a CLI command called `base-deploy`.